bitburner-official/bitburner-src/src/Documentation/doc/basic/terminal.md

     thisIsAFileInTheRootDirectory.txt

-Note that there is no way to manually create or remove directories.
+Note that **there is no way to manually create or remove directories.**
-The creation and deletion of directories is automatically handled as you name/rename/delete files.
+Creation and deletion of "directories" is automatically handled as you create, rename, or delete files in game.

 ## Absolute vs Relative Paths